cristiancrazy/Useful-tools/README.md

 and you are also allowed to choose to erase results, overwrite results or append results at the end of the file.

-*You will find this tool under the folder "Rand CSV Generator.*
+*You will find this tool under the folder "Rand CSV Generator".*